HypeReel

 Why a clip feature ships in a coaching product

 Real-time coaching helps you get to highlight-worthy moments.
 Without a way to share them, those moments live and die in your local recordings folder.
 HypeReel closes that loop.
-The companion that helped you survive Malenia at 3am can narrate the clip you post the next morning.
+The same persona voices that coach you live — Nova, Luna, Kaze, Aura, Mika, Ren on the 3D avatar side — are available in the HypeReel voice picker, so the clip you post the next morning can land in a voice that already means something to you.

 The continuity matters more than it sounds.
 A clip narrated by a generic AI voice feels like a tool.
-A clip narrated by the same teammate who was in your headset during the fight feels like a story worth telling.
-Players who use both halves of the product end up treating Sidekick differently — less “helper app,” more “companion who shows up.”
+A clip narrated by a persona voice you recognize — whether it's the same companion that was in your headset during the fight, or a different persona that fits the clip's audience — feels like a story worth telling.
+Players who use both halves of the product end up treating Sidekick differently — less “helper app,” more “set of companions who show up.”

 How HypeReel beats manual editing

 Manual highlight editing has three slow steps: scrub raw footage to find the moment, trim around it, write or record commentary.
-HypeReel collapses all three.
-Vision AI scans the footage for notable moments.
-The trimmer pulls a tight window around each.
-The narration layer generates voice commentary using your companion's tone, tuned for the kind of moment it just saw.
+HypeReel collapses two of those into one automated pass and removes the third.
+Vision AIscans the footage for notable moments and timecodes them.
+The narration layer generates voice commentary using your companion's tone, tuned for the kind of moment it just saw, and lines the spoken beats up with the highlights.
+The manual scrub-then-narrate cycle goes away.

 The output isn't always perfect.
 Sometimes the AI picks the wrong moment to hype, sometimes the narration is dry.
 The product is designed for the case where you want a 90%-good clip in 2 minutes instead of a 100%-good clip in 30 minutes.
 Most creators will take that trade.